Pioneering the next pillar of the regenerative medicine industry through precision cell production.

 It’s important to note just how hands-on the current tissue and cell therapy industries are.
 In many instances, scientists assess tissue quality by eye and sort cells by hand.
 No matter how experienced the human, this process is inherently inefficient and fickle — and costly, with prices for some therapies topping $300,000 or more.

 Cellino’s platform is 10x faster at writing programs to make functionally mature tissues that are critical for clinical therapies.
 That means that more tissue types can be created, more successfully, at a speed that makes them useful for dozens of potential applications.
 It is a technology that will help us heal ourselves, faster.

-The speed, precision, and reliability of Cellino’s platform is thanks to an intentional convergence of seemingly disparate specialties including physics, nanofabrication, photonics, synthetic biology, and stem cell biology.
+The speed, precision, and reliability of Cellino’s platform are thanks to an intentional convergence of seemingly disparate specialties including physics, nanofabrication, machine learning, photonics, synthetic biology, and stem cell biology.
 As CEO Nabiha Saklayen remarks, “It’s vital that we’re not all biologists, as taking a single track biological approach over the past few decades has hit roadblock after roadblock.”
 For the Cellino team, the only way to truly change biology is to look for answers with new approaches from unexpected disciplines.

 Surprisingly, it was a competition entered on a whim that validated the commercial potential of the pair’s technology.
 Saklayen and Madrid entered the Startup Challenge at the 2017 Society for Optics and Photonics conference where Madrid pitched the technology as a platform to treat blood diseases such as cancer and HIV.
 Her pitch bested those of 130 other companies to win the $15,000 grand prize, beating established corporate players and academic teams.